younghkb/piconot/README.md

 is "a lot"), how much did you have to change your syntax?
 On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?

+### Sample programs

+Include at least two sample programs, for each implementation

+For the external version, you can name the files as you like.
+One file should contain a program that solves the empty room; the other file should contain a program that solves the maze.

 ### Provide instructions for building and running your external DSL